emilyallegretti/mortgage-calculator/README.md

 # Mortgage Amortization Calculator
-# By Emily Allegretti
+## By Emily Allegretti

 ## Overview

-This is a simple front-end only mortgage payment schedule generator web app, built with React using Javascript.
+This is a simple front-end only mortgage payment schedule generator, built with React using Javascript.

 ## Getting Started with Create React App